ballerina-platform/module-ballerina-http/docs/spec/spec.md

 If the parameter is defined in the function, but there is no such query param in the URL, that request will lead to a 400 BAD REQUEST error response unless the type is nilable (string?)

 The query param consists of query name and values.
-Sometimes user may sent query without value(`foo:`).
+Sometimes user may send query without value(`foo:`).
 In such situations, when the query param type is nilable, the values returns nil and same happened when the complete query is not present in the request.
 In order to avoid the missing detail, a service level configuration has introduced naming `treatNilableAsOptional`